 - grated cheese

-To help make this meal healthier, we like to add a can of peas to the mix before putting it in the dish.
-It’s one of our favorite make-ahead freezer meals.
+To help make this tuna casserole healthier, we like to add a can of peas to the mix before putting it in the dish.
+You could also add corn, broccoli, or any other canned or frozen vegetable

 This delicious tuna casserole is one of our favorite make-ahead freezer meals!
 Once you’ve put it together, just top with tin foil and pop into the freezer.